 Website

-With the number of social media platforms out there now a days it could be argued that one doesn’t even need a website anymore.
+With the number of social media platforms out there nowadays it could be argued that one doesn’t even need a website anymore.
 Websites are a lot of work to maintain and generally cost a few dollars each month to run unless you are taking advantage of a free blogging platform.
-For me my website is my brand and a public reflection of who I am and where I can be creative.
+For me, my website is my brand and a public reflection of who I am and where I can be creative.
 I have spent a lot of money developing my website.
 And I enjoy having one even just for myself.

 It’s completely up to you if you choose to invest in a website or not.
 Simply consider the purposes of a website and whether one will serve your purposes and move forward based on that decision.
-You can Google search a 1,000 bike tour websites for ideas and themes and what information you want to include.
+You can Google search 1000 bike tour websites for ideas and themes and what information you want to include.

 My website ideas

-Along with social media links and current blog post links I added a section of Current Stats that I update as often as I stop with a roof over my head.
-They include my current city, the city I am headed to.
-I include this on the off chance someone local ends on my page.
-Either they can reach out for hosting or set me up with hosting.
-I also show how many days I have been on the road, number of nights in a tent and my current kilometers pedalled.
+Along with social media links and current blog post links I added a section of “Current Stats” that I updated as often as I could.
+They include my current city and the city I was headed to.
+I included this information on the off chance someone local ended up on my website.
+Either they could reach out for hosting or set me up with hosting if they knew what direction I was heading in.
+I also showed how many days I have been on the road, the number of nights in a tent, and my current kilometers pedaled.

 Stats that I update regularly on my website